 55 credits, a creative manuscript, and a critical essay.
-The program is usually completed within six full-time quarters.
+The program should be completed within six full-time quarters.

-- 20 course credits in creative writing, including 3 creative writing workshops (one may be outside the student's genre)
+- 20 course credits in creative writing workshops (one may be outside the student's genre)

 - 15 credits in graduate literature seminars (5 credits of which must be a seminar numbered 506-510, 550, 551, or 581)

-- 5 elective credits (5 graded credits of teaching internship can count for degree credit)
+- 5 elective credits (5 credits of internship can count for degree credit)

 - 15 thesis credits, under the direction of a Thesis Committee, including each of the following:

-- MFA Critical Essay.
-30 pages: an expression of the student's relationship to his or her reading, a relationship based on the student's own writerly concerns and studies, using a reading list compiled by the student on
+2) Critical Essay: 20-30 pages, addresssing the student's relationship their reading, based on the student's own writerly concerns and studies, using a reading list compiled by the student.